 When your IT team leaves work to go live their lives, are you confident that things won’t go bump in the night?
 That you won’t be ringing their cell phone while they’re out having dinner with their family, or worse yet, sleeping?

-If you answer no to these questions, you may be one of the many small business owners who could benefit from cloud monitoring.
-And you’ll be pleased to learn that cloud monitoring can significantly improve all facets of your business – especially your service, productivity, reputation, and profitability.
+If you answer no to these questions, you may be one of the many small business owners who could benefit from cloud & remote monitoring.
+And you’ll be pleased to learn that cloud & remote monitoring can significantly improve all facets of your business – especially your service, productivity, reputation, and profitability.

 What is the Cloud?